-Calibration Variable/ Input Element Application T c (Time-of-Concentration variables) Same for all storms RCN conditions (good-fair-poor) Same for all storms Reach Length Actual channel and flood plain lengths may be greater than values measured from maps.
-Dimensionless Unit Hydrograph Same for all storms Rainfall Table - 24-hr duration Use for 25-year to 500-year storms Rainfall Table - 12-hr duration May use for the 2 through 10-year storms if the time-of-concentration is between 6 and 18 hours.
-Rainfall Table - 6-hr duration May use for 2, 5 and 10-year storms if time-of-concentration is less than 6 hours ARC (Antecedent Runoff Condition) Use 2 for 25-year and greater return period storms.
-May use <2 for the 2-year to 10-year storms provided that it does not decrease for greater return period storms.
-ARC of >2 may be considered for storms of 200+-years providing that it does not decrease with greater return period storms.
+Calibration Variable/ Input Element Application T c (Time of Concentration variables) Same for all storms RCN conditions (good-fair-poor) Same for all storms Reach Length Actual channel and flood plain lengths may be greater than values measured from maps or digital terrain data Dimensionless Unit Hydrograph Same for all storms Rainfall Table - 24-hr duration Use for 25-year to 500-year storms Rainfall Table - 12-hr duration May use for the 2- through 10-year storms if the Time of Concentration is between 6 and 18 hours.
+Rainfall Table - 6-hr duration May use for 2-, 5- and 10-year storms if time-of-concentration is less than 6 hours Rainfall depth May use the upper 90-percent confidence limit for rainfall depth as an alternative to best estimate ARC (Antecedent Runoff Condition) Use 2 for 25-year and greater return period storms.
+May use < 2 for the 2-year to 10-year storms provided that it does not decrease for greater return period storms.
+ARC of > 2 may be considered for storms of 200+ years.